ElenaOikonomou/COOKIE_CONSENT/README.md

-T see a deployed (static) version, please follow the link: https://incomparable-mooncake-412027.netlify.app/
+To see a deployed (static) version, please follow the link: https://incomparable-mooncake-412027.netlify.app/